Tet (company): Headcount

 2,174 employees worked for Lattelecom group as of late 2011.

 Connect, Latvia!

 Connect, Latvia!
-(Pieslēdzies, Latvija!) is a unique project in Latvia, which provides people aged over 50 with the opportunity to acquire basic PC literacy skills, thus reducing the number of people incapable of working with a PC or the Internet.
-150 groups were organized throughout Latvia in 2011, with more than 1,500 people acquiring the basics of theoretical and practical PC skills.
+(Pieslēdzies, Latvija!) was a digital-literacy project for people aged over 50, focused on basic PC and Internet skills.
+In 2011, 150 groups were organized throughout Latvia, with more than 1,500 people acquiring the basics of theoretical and practical PC skills.
 In 2012 computer sciences teachers were attracted for the training of senior clients, thus raising the number of trainees to 6,000.

 Training for seniors is organized in small groups – approximately 14 participants per group.
 Training in each group lasts three days, spending four academic hours (45 minutes each) on training daily.